Skip to content

 How much coverage do I need?

-To determine how much coverage you need, take an inventory of your assets.
+To determine how much coverage you need, inventory your assets.
 If you’re choosing a replacement-cost plan, note how much it would cost to replace each item.
 If you’re going with a cash-value plan, note each item’s current worth.
 Tally up the total and choose a policy that provides sufficient coverage.

-Are all disasters covered by renter’s insurance?
+Are all disasters covered by the renter's insurance?

 Should I choose a lower deductible?